 Outside of school Miss Stevens enjoys baking and hopes to share this passion in class and through extra-curricular activities.

-With a degree in Sports and Exercise Sciences and passion for Outdoor Learning, Miss Wade hopes to use the freedom of Chichester Free School to deliver these subjects in creative ways whilst also linking them with the Primary curriculum.
+With a degree in Sports and Exercise Sciences and passion for Outdoor Learning, Mrs Hayes hopes to use the freedom of Chichester Free School to deliver these subjects in creative ways whilst also linking them with the Primary curriculum.
 She believes that children learn best when taking part in kinaesthetic activities that they thrive in.

-Outside of the classroom, Miss Wade enjoys outdoor sports such as sailing and skiing.
+Outside of the classroom, Mrs Hayes enjoys outdoor sports such as sailing and skiing.
 She hopes to share these passions with the children and staff!